owl-project/NVISII/README.md

 ```
 pip install visii
 ```
-Also make sure the latest NVIDIA drivers (R451) are installed as well as at least CUDA 10.2 (or above) installed.
+Also make sure the latest NVIDIA drivers R451 (or above) are installed as well as CUDA 10.2 (or above) is installed.
 If you need more information about how to install NVIDIA drivers and CUDA on Ubuntu please consult [this](https://ingowald.blog/installing-the-latest-nvidia-driver-cuda-and-optix-on-linux-ubuntu-18-04/).
-You can

 ## Getting Started